razznblue/weather-service/README.md

 # Weather-Service
-A tool to text/email me whenever there is a severe weather alert in the KC area.
+A tool to text/email me whenever there is a severe weather alert in the area.

 ## Integrations
 OpenWeatherMap API